National Defense Authorization Act for Fiscal Year 2020

 Sections 951 through 961 of the 2020 NDAA establish the U.S. Space Force.
 The duties and functions of the Space Force, which are to be established within the next 16 months, include:

 As mandated by Sections 951–961, the president will appoint a Chief of Space Operations, who will serve as a member of the Joint Chiefs of Staff and perform duties under the authority, direction, and control of the Secretary of the Air Force.
-Immediately following enactment of the 2020 NDAA, the Fourteenth Air Force was redesignated as the U.S. Space Force’s “Space Operations Command” (SPOC).
-Future members of the Space Force will be assigned by the Secretary of the Air Force.
+Immediately following the enactment of the 2020 NDAA, the Fourteenth Air Force was redesignated as the U.S. Space Force’s “Space Operations Command” (SPOC).
+The Secretary of the Air Force will assign future members of the Space Force.

 The 2020 NDAA further establishes the Space Force Acquisition Council within the Office of the Secretary of the Air Force.
 The Space Force Acquisition Council is to oversee, direct, and manage acquisition and integration of the Air Force for space systems and programs to ensure integration across the national security space enterprise.